World Bank, IMF urge debt relief for poorer countries hit by coronavirus

 Malpass said the bank had emergency operations under way in 60 countries, and its board was considering the first 25 projects valued at nearly $2 billion under a $14 billion fast-track facility to help fund immediate health-care needs.

 The World Bank was also working with 35 countries to redirect existing resources to the pandemic, with almost $1 billion of those projects already approved.
-Overall, the bank plans to spend $160 billion (128.3 billion pounds) over the next 15 month, he said.
+Overall, the bank plans to spend $160 billion over the next 15 month, he said.

 Malpass said the IMF and World Bank would present a joint plan for debt relief at the institution's virtual Spring Meetings in April, but gave no details.